 Your scalp may be tender during this time.

-During treatment, you will deal with many emotional aspects of breast cancer.
-Losing your hair can be especially hard.
-As with breast surgery, losing your hair can feel like an "assault" on another part of your body that is tied to your identity.
+Losing your hair is hard.
+As with breast surgery, it affects a part of your body often tied to your identity.

 Some people cut their hair short once they start chemotherapy to prepare for the loss of their hair.
 This may help you feel in control.

 Scalp cooling may slightly reduce hair loss [15-18].
 With scalp cooling, you wear a special cap filled with a very cold substance before, during and after each chemotherapy session.
 The extreme cold temperature of scalp cooling is uncomfortable.

 Two studies have found scalp cooling may reduce hair loss by 50 percent or more for some women getting only taxane-based chemotherapy (with no anthracycline-based chemotherapy) [15-16].
 Scalp cooling appears to be less effective at preventing hair loss for women getting an anthracycline-based chemotherapy [6,15].

 For some women, enough hair is preserved that they don't mind going out without a wig or other head covering.
 However, you may still lose enough hair despite scalp cooling that you prefer to wear a wig or other head covering.

 Scalp cooling may not be covered by yourinsurance, so you'll likely have to pay for at least some of it.
 Talk with your health care provider about whether scalp cooling is right for you (and if so, how to use it).

 Wigs, hats and scarves may help you cope with hair loss.

 If you're thinking about wearing a wig, you may want to pick one out before you start chemotherapy to find a good match for your natural color and cut.
 Or, you could try something new.